baldengineer/dmm-ble-mp730026/README.md

 ```
 WIP
 ```
 This will install the appropriate programs needed and create a python virtual environment

 **Note about `dmm.js`**

 Building `dmm.js` requires installing node and some node modules to build it from source.
-The installation script pulls a current version from a hosted server.
-If you would like to build `dmm.js` instead of downloading it, uncomment the *Build dmm.js* section and comment the *Grab from webserver* section in `pi_setup.sh` before running it.
+These will install locally inside the scripts folder.
+The installation script will then build `dmm.js`.

 ## Before first run

 Copy the `settings.py.template` to `settings.py` This file will not be over-written on updates.

 The `multi_meters` is a comma separated list for each meter you wish to connect to.
 The template currently has *MP730026* as meter 0, and Demo as meter 1.

 See [Supported Meters](#supported-meters) for specific configurations to pass.